vvfosprojects/vvfgeofleet/README.md

 * **NUnit v3**: unit tests library;
 * **Moq**: mock classes generation library;
 * **Bogus**: fake data generation library.
+* **Microsoft.AspNet.SignalR**: Incredibly simple real-time web for .NET.
+This package pulls the server components and the JavaScript client required to use the SignalR in an ASP.NET application.
+* **Microsoft.Owin**: Provides a set of helper types and abstractions for simplifying the creation of OWIN components.

 VVFGeoFleet frontend depends (also) on the following libraries.